bsdev1/encrypted-app/README.md

 - Navigate to the **frontend** folder.
 - Update the `VUE_APP_BACKEND` environment variable in the `.env` file to your domain where application will be hosted.
 - Update the `VUE_APP_SITE_KEY` environment variable in the `.env` file to your hCaptcha site key for that domain.
-- Build the LockGuard app by running the following command:
+- Build the app by running the following command:

   ```
   yarn build